-The Best Way to Water Your EarthBox® Garden
+The Best Way to Water Your EarthBox® Container Garden

 Whether you normally wake up early in the morning or wait until the evening to do your watering, chances are it isn't enough during peak growing season.
 By using the EarthBox® Automatic Watering System, water is delivered into the reservoir as your plants need it, without wasting a drop.
 Read on to learn more about this sophisticated system.